fvilmos/smart_cam/README.md

 ## About

 The project brings the usual IP cameras to the next level, adding deep neuronal networks for object detection and classification, using mobilenet-ssd detector with openvino framework.
-Works on Raspberry Pi4, using CPU or a NCS 1 compute stick.
+Works on Raspberry Pi4, using CPU or an NCS 1 compute stick.
 Suitable for home automatization or IoT applications for smart houses.
-The implementation works also with attached USB camera, see next section for available commands.
+The implementation works also with the attached USB camera, see the next section for available commands.

 <p align="center">
 <img src="./images/movie.gif" alt="400" width="400"></a>